apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/switchover.md

 # Switch over a MySQL cluster

 You can initiate a switchover for an ApeCloud MySQL RaftGroup by executing the kbcli or kubectl command.
-Then KubeBlocks modifies the instance roles.
+Then KubeBlocks switches the instance roles.

 ## Before you start